Alebrije Mexican Street Food

 Elote Style Corn

-This recipe comes from our July 21 Farm Dinner, courtesy of Chef Travis Sparks of Deacon's New South.
-It was an absolute hit and we've been craving it ever since.
+This recipe was served at our 2018 Summer Farm Dinner at Turnbull Creek Farm, courtesy of Chef Travis Sparks previously of Deacon's New South.
+It was an absolute hit and we've been craving ...

 We will never share your email address with anyone else.
 See our privacy policy.